maxhffr/bachelor-thesis-code/README.md

 ### MGSM

-For the benchmark MGSM, test with translated prompts are included in
+For the benchmark MGSM, test with translated prompt instructions are included in
 ```bash
 # baseline
 sbatch own/run_scripts/run_mgsm_vllm_lc.sbatch